Thursday, March 22, 2012

 In New York?
 The ultimate "What have you done for me lately?" town?

 It's not going to be like Jeremy Lin: As popular as Lin has gotten, he's not The Man on the Knicks.
 Carmelo Anthony is.
 He's not even the man The Man counts on, that's Amare Stoudemire.
 If Lin has a bad game, so what?
 There are two All-Stars who can pick up the slack.

 In football, if the quarterback has a bad game, the team usually loses, and the quarterback gets raked over the coals.

-Putting Tebow in New York will be like putting a two-month-old kitten in a junkyard.
+Putting Tebow in New York will be like putting a 2-month-old kitten in a junkyard.
 With a junkyard dog.
 And I don't mean Hercules from The Sandlot, either: I mean "The Beast" that Smalls and the gang thought Hercules was!

 Of course, that film had a character nicknamed "Benny the Jet" -- and it took place in 1962, long before Reginald Dwight become Elton John, let alone recorded "Bennie and the Jets."

 Buh buh buh Bennie and the Jetssssssss.
 Dink, dink, did-ink, DONK!

 I don't get it.
 Why are the Jets getting Tebow?
 There are a lot of teams that need a good quarterback, but the Jets aren't one of them.
 They have Mark Sanchez.